DavidKRichter/dsc-real-estate-project/README.md

-# Recommendations for Selling Your King County Home
+# How do Improvements Affect the Value of Your King County Home?

-In this study, I've produced recommendations for homeowners in King County, WA who are interested in selling their homes.
-My recommendations answer two important questions that are common among prospective sellers:
+In this study, I've produced recommendations for homeowners in King County, WA who are interested in selling their homes, and want to know how much is worth spending on improvements.
+While it's obvious that improvements can only increase a home's value, there are many other factors that contribute to the value of a home and therefore limit the amount by which improvements can raise a home's value.

-1. Will improvements add value to my home?
-2. Is there a best time of year to sell my home?

 ## The Model